Is this the most beautiful castle in Scotland? Dunrobin Castle, Golspie

-I’ve wanted to visit Dunrobin Castle for as long as I’ve known it existed.
+I’ve wanted to visit Dunrobin Castle, near Golspie in Sutherland, for as long as I’ve known it existed.
 From the first moment I saw a photo of those perfect white turrets reaching up into the sky, I’ve been imagining myself standing in front of them, on the sweeping staircase that leads down to the sea.
 A bit like this, actually:

 Well, OK, maybe not quite like that.
 I mean, every time I’ve imagined myself on the steps of Dunrobin Castle in the past, I’ve been wearing something a little bit more elegant than a pink puffer jacket and a pair of trainers – and, let’s face it, pretty much ANYTHING would be more elegant than that, right?